timekit-io/booking-js/README.md

 ## Configuration

-Booking.js is made for various use-cases, so it's really extensible and customizable.
+Hour Widget is made for various use-cases, so it's really extensible and customizable.
 We augment all the intrinsic options so you can overwrite them as needed, e.g. Timekit FindTime options or FullCalendar settings.

 ### Example